-Nomin Zezegmaa (DE/MN) is a Berlin based multidisciplinary artist, designer, researcher and writer.
+Nomin Zezegmaa (DE/MN) is a multidisciplinary artist, researcher and writer working between The Netherlands, Mongolia and Germany.

 Nomin Zezegmaa studied Fashion at the University of Applied Sciences in Berlin between 2012 and 2014 and received her Bachelor’s Degree from the Gerrit Rietveld Academy in Amsterdam in 2020.
 Since 2018 Nomin has been exhibiting in solo and group exhibitions.